BUY MY BOOKS TODAY, OR I WILL LEAD A FLOTILLA TO YOUR HOUSE, YOU MINUVAL

 That night the Reboinoisheloilum came to the MAHARAL in a dream.
 "Why did you let the Goilem humiliate me today in the zoo?" the MAHARAL asked?
 The Aimishteh, half paying attention, looked up from His newspaper and responded, "Iyoiv (Job), I kill his whole family and he doesn't complain, but you get upset at a dry-cleaning bill!"
 Upon waking up the MAHARAL immediately renounced his faith and joined the Ethical Humanist Society.
 (He later returned to the faith when he was told by his congregation that they would not allow him to collect his pension otherwise.)

 So the MAHARAL, trying to do a good deed, ends up being punished.
 Was it wrong that he renounced the faith?
 Is it wrong for Klal Yisroel to panic in the desert or make what seem like reasonable demands?
-Indeed, was it wrong for me, when I visited Eretz Yisroel last month, to insist on getting a steep discount on my real estate investment, because while I love the Land of Israel, I suspect the value of my property in Sderot is not going to go up anytime soon?
+Indeed, was it wrong for me, when I visited Eretz Yisroel last month, to insist on getting a steep discount on my real estate investment, because while I love the Land of Israel, I suspect the value of my property on a hilltop overlooking Shchem is not going to go up anytime soon?

 There is a gemarrah in Yoomah that brings down a famous machloikess between Rava and Abaya.
 The debate goes as follows: Rava holds that in shul on Yoim Kippur everyone must kneel on the floor four times.
 His reasoning is that this must be done to show humility before the Aimishteh.
 But Abaya holds that only half of the congregation has to kneel, while the other half stands around and gossips about the schmucks lying with their knees on dirty paper towels and their faces on the floor.
 Abaya explains that according to him, there actually is no God, and religion is simply a human construct.
 He proves the nonexistence of God from a possuk in Beraishis, Perek Yud Daled.
 Abaya concludes that there is no better way to commemorate this fact than to gossip on the most somber day of the year.